-4. By submitting the City Clerk Research Request form : via email, fax (510) 981-6901, or in person at the City Clerk Department.
+4. By submitting the City Clerk Public Records Request form : via email, fax (510) 981-6901, or in person at the City Clerk Department.

 5. By submitting a request in writing via E-mail, U.S. Mail or Fax: Every attempt is made to provide you with a timely response.
 For addresses, see the department contact list.